Ossi05/Azure-VM-Creator-2.0/README.md

 - Create Windows or Linux VM.
 - Choose amount of ram
 - Delete VM
-- Easy to edit settings
+- Easy to edit settings for example:
   - Location
   - username
   - password